PeterCamilleri/CX16/quirks/README.md

 for comparing signed values.

-Given that it already sets the other three flags, I can conceive of no justification for this omission other than "It's a bug, but we can't change now because we need to be compatible with bugs"
+Given that it already sets the other three flags, I can conceive of no justification for this omission other than "It's a bug, but we can't fix it now because we need to be compatible with the bugs too!"

 Phooey!